DyzLecticus/Zeesoft/V3.0/ZSD/README.md

 This test uses two JSON datasets to test language specific *SequenceClassifier* instances intended to be used as master context classifiers.
 ~~~~
 Classified sequence: 'Who are you?' -> Generic
-Classifying the input sequence took: 2 ms
+Classifying the input sequence took: 0 ms
 Classified sequence (case insensitive): 'Who are you?' -> Generic
-Classifying the input sequence took: 0 ms
+Classifying the input sequence took: 3 ms
 Context probabilities for 'Who are you?', threshold: 0.0
 'Generic': 0.2589229431370601 / 0.8725196732974403

 Classified sequence: 'Wie ben jij?' -> Generic
 Classifying the input sequence took: 0 ms
 Classified sequence (case insensitive): 'Wie ben jij?' -> Generic
-Classifying the input sequence took: 0 ms
+Classifying the input sequence took: 1 ms
 Context probabilities for 'Wie ben jij?', threshold: 0.0
 'Generic': 0.3400870703707742 / 1.0
 ~~~~